-The kinesiology secondary teaching minor is designed for students majoring in another area, are headed towards teaching, and yet would like to lay a foundation for being able to pass the California Subject Examinations for Teachers (CSET) in physical education.
+This minor is for students who would like to earn an additional authorization for teaching in a single-subject setting.
+It is ideal for students majoring in another area, heading towards teaching and would like to lay a foundation for being able to pass the California Subject Examinations for Teachers (CSET) in physical education.
 Although single subject has traditionally been grades 7-12, many school districts are hiring physical education specialists at elementary schools as well.

 Required Courses (19 Units)

 - KIN 320 - Theory of Physical Education Credits 3

 - KIN 331 - Fundamentals of Motor Behavior Credits 3

 - KIN 331L - Fundamentals of Motor Behavior Lab Credits 1